Punahou School: In athletics

 Alexander Cartwright III (1869) and his classmates were some of the earliest players of baseball (Alexander Cartwright, Jr., the official inventor of the game, spent the end of his life in Honolulu).
 The school claims at least one former pitcher and a former first baseman in Major League Baseball, and nine minor leaguers.
 All-American Glenn Goya (1973) was an NCAA batting title winner.

+Russell "Rusty" Nozoe, Defensive Line Coach for Lewis & Clark College.